 Periodic returns for payroll tax

-The payroll tax periodic return accounts for taxable wages paid during the return period.
+The payroll tax periodic return captures taxable wages paid during the return period.
 A return period is either monthly or half-yearly.

 Calculating your periodic liability